lafry5/bug-free-goggles/Develop/gist-template.md

 (regular expressions info rf word boundaries)

 ### Back-references
-(Give a definition of what a back-reference does.)
-There are no back-references to previous capture groups.
+Backreferences match the same text as previously matched by a capture group.
+For example, let's say there is another section in the regex that matches the first capture group i.e. [a-z0-9_\.-]+.
+Instead of re-writing that again later in the expression, instead, all you need to do is put \1 (backslash one) to reference the first capture group. \1 represents matching the exact same text that was in the first capture group.
+However, there are no back-references in this regex to reference previous capture groups so there are no back-references.

 ### Look-ahead and Look-behind
 These are collectively called look-around.
 These are zero length assertions, just like the start and end of a line and word anchors.
 (Look in the reg expressions info)